verrazzano/docs/content/en/docs/setup/platforms/Generic/generic.md

 ## Customizations

 Verrazzano is highly customizable.
-If your Kubernetes implementation requires a custom configuration, see [Customizing Installations]({{< relref "/docs/setup/install/customizing" >}}).
+If your Kubernetes implementation requires a custom configuration, see [Customize Installations]({{< relref "/docs/setup/install/customizing" >}}).

 ## Next steps